DanielleWalker35/assignments/exercises/random-color-component/README.md

+## Random Color Component

+- Create a component that uses axios to GET a random color from the random color API and sets that component's background color to that random color.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>